Gameday inactives, injuries and weather: Week 16

 Chicago

+Inactives: DL Daniel McCullers, OG Lachavious Simmons, CB Jaylon Johnson, TE Demetrius Harris, CB Buster Skrine and WR Riley Ridley

-Lineup notes: WR Allen Robinson (hamstring) has a questionable tag after he was limited Friday.
+Lineup notes: WR Allen Robinson (hamstring) will play through a questionable tag.

 Jacksonville

+Inactives: WR Collin Johnson, TE Tyler Davis, LB Quincy Williams, QB Jake Luton, RB James Robinson, CB Luq Barcoo and DL Caraun Reid

-Lineup notes: RB James Robinson (knee) is questionable after he didn’t practice all week.
+Lineup notes: RB James Robinson (knee) will miss his first pro game after not practicing all week.
 WR Collin Johnson (hamstring) has been ruled out.
 QB Gardner Minshew has been benched once again for QB Mike Glennon.

 New York Giants at Baltimore (1:00 p.m.
 EST)